10 Different Types of Lace Explained

 3. Edging Lace

-Lace edging or edging lace is among the different types of lace that fits into one’s daily use.
+Lace edging, or edging lace, is one of the different types of lace that is suitable for daily use.
 It’s a trim with one straight side and a rough side.

 Mostly, the straight side contains a thread that the designer can pull to form gathers.
 This section includes French edging lace, which has openings for threading ribbons.